associatedpress/datakit-gitlab/README.rst

 You can quickly create a new issue using the following command::

   $ cd foo/
-  $ datakit gitlab:issues:add --title "Some new issue"
+  $ datakit gitlab issues add --title "Some new issue"

 Credits